Philomoime/git_tutorial_test/README.md

 This repository is built step by step in the tutorial.

 I have to change it in order to improve my github skills.
-I will commit it to the main branch.
+I will commit it to the main branch !